 Please send your motivation letter and curriculum vitea including contact details in English to Salma Tambwe (courses @icra.global)

-The first round of virtual interviews will take place on Tuesday 16 and 23 March.
+The first round of virtual interviews will take place on Tuesday 23 March.
 The second round is planned for Tuesday 30 March.

 For questions or further information please contact Mariëtte Gross (tel nr. +31 317 228104)

 iCRA strives to work “lean & mean”!
 This means we might not have vacancies very frequently.
 Under normal circumstances however, we believe in giving young people a chance to gain experience and are open to proposals for internships and traineeships.